 Structure.
-The curriculum for the Bible & Theology Major is composed of eleven courses.
-This schedule of 33 credits offers Johnson University graduates their "first major" and satisfies the programmatic accreditation standards of the Association for Biblical Higher Education (ABHE).
-Online programs and several face-to-face programs may require 30 credits for the Bible & Theology Major.
-Students who transfer into Johnson University with an associate's degree or 60 or more credits from an accredited college or university will take a condensed 24-hour version of the Bible & Theology Major.
+The standard curriculum for the Bible & Theology Major consists of eleven three-credit courses.
+The resulting 33 credits give Johnson University graduates their "first major" and satisfy the programmatic accreditation standards of the Association for Biblical Higher Education (ABHE).

+Note that online programs and several face-to-face programs may require only 30 credits for the Bible & Theology Major.
+Additionally, students who transfer into Johnson University with an associate degree or 60 or more credits from an accredited college or university will take a condensed 24-hour version of the Bible & Theology Major.
 The structure for the 4-year program in Bible and Theology appears as follows:

 The structure of the Bible and Theology Major may be appreciated both vertically and horizontally.
-A vertical perspective views courses by content: OT, NT, and Theology trajectories (left to right).
-A horizontal perspective (bottom to top) views courses by scaling complexity or specificity: foundational courses, scaffolding courses, and culminating courses.
+A horizontal perspective views courses by content: Old Testament, New Testament, and Theology trajectories (left to right).
+A vertical perspective (bottom to top) views courses by scaling complexity or specificity: foundational courses, scaffolding courses, and culminating courses.
 These components-columns and tiers-are interlocking; lines suggest prerequisite relationships.